On the law of the supremum of L\'evy processes: Introduction

 The remainder of this paper is organized as follows.
-In Section \ref{prelim}, we give some definitions and we recall some basic elements of excursion theory and fluctuation theory for L\'evy processes, which are necessary for the proofs.
-The main results of the paper are stated in Sections \ref{main} and \ref{expressions}.
-In Section \ref{main}, we state continuity properties of the triples $(g_t,\overline{X}_t,X_t)$ and $(g_t^*,\underline{X}_t,X_t)$, whereas Section \ref{expressions} is devoted to some representations and explicit expressions for the law of $(g_t,\overline{X}_t,X_t)$.
-Then except for corollaries, proofs of the results are postponed to Section \ref{proofs}.
+In Section \ref {prelim}, we give some definitions and we recall some basic elements of excursion theory and fluctuation theory for L\'evy processes, which are necessary for the proofs.
+The main results of the paper are stated in Sections~\ref{main} and~\ref{expressions}.
+In Section~\ref{main}, we state continuity properties of the triple $(g_t,\overline{X}_t,X_t)$, whereas Section \ref {expressions} is devoted to some representations and explicit expressions for the law of this triple.
+Then the proofs of the results are postponed to Section~\ref{proofs}.